esturdivant-usgs/science-base-automation/README.md

 # science-base-automation
-Experiments with automating data releases
-README for sb_automation.py
-Automatically create ScienceBase pages with updated metadata
+## Automatically create ScienceBase pages with updated metadata
 By: Emily Sturdivant, esturdivant@usgs.gov
 Last modified: 11/17/16

-README for sb_automation.py	1
-Overview	1
-Overall process	2
-Limitations	2
-How to execute, from the top:	2
-1. Set up a local directory structure for your data release.
-2
-2. Set up a ScienceBase landing page.
-2
-3. Get the script and modify parameters.
-3
-4. Install python modules.
-3
-Requirements	3
-How:	3
-5. Run the script!
-4
-What the script is doing:	4
-Background	4
-Terms	4
-Directory structure	5
-Local directories and files	5
-ScienceBase pages	6
-ScienceBase features	6

-Overview
+## Overview
 Given a local top directory with metadata and data files in sub-directories and a ScienceBase (SB) landing page, this script creates SB pages mimicking the directory structure, updates the XML files with new SB links, populates the SB pages from the data.

 This How-to is written for OSX, but there should only be a few adjustments for it to run on Windows.

 Below is an overview of terms I use and notes on ScienceBase features.
-Overall process
+## Overall process
 Set up a local directory structure for your data release.
 Set up a ScienceBase landing page.
 Get the script and modify parameters.
 Install python modules.
 Run.
 Check ScienceBase pages and make manual modifications.
-Limitations
+## Limitations
 (besides soon-to-be-discovered bugs)
 It only uploads shapefile (including dbf) and XML files.
 This will be easy to modify; it just hasn’t been done yet.
 The metadata population routine is hard-coded to a specific metadata template, which should match the structure created by TKME.
 The bounding box routine is not consistently successful.
 The script will overwrite XML files.
 In the future, it may include a means to archive the original XML files.
-How to execute, from the top:
+## How to execute, from the top:
 1. Set up a local directory structure for your data release.
 See below for an explanation of how SB pages will mimic the directory structure.
 Each directory name will become the title of a ScienceBase page except for the top directory/landing page.